ThatsVie/atlas-higher_level_programming/javascript-web_scraping/README.md

 ![image](https://github.com/ThatsVie/atlas-higher_level_programming/assets/143755961/65f3b588-c547-49a9-9f8c-b8a88a43a02d)

-In summary, the script 0-readme.js is responsible for reading the content of a file specified as a command line argument and printing it to the console.
+The script 0-readme.js is responsible for reading the content of a file specified as a command line argument and printing it to the console.
 If the file exists, its content is printed.
 If the file does not exist or there is an error during reading, an appropriate error message is displayed.

 ### 1-writeme.js